plenigo/plenigo.github.io/pages/custom_integration/metered_paywall.md

         showPaywall();
      }
 ```
-#### Implementation without SDKs
+### Implementation without plengio SDKS

+If you are using a programming language that is not supported by one of our SDKS you have to do the following steps.

+1. Cookie decryption
+2. Cookie content

-### Cookie decryption
+#### Cookie decryption

-The metered view cookie is encrypted to prevent easy manipulation.
+The metered view cookie is decrypted to prevent easy manipulation.
 The encryption will not prevent manipulation completely but needs a deeper technical understanding.
 The cookie itself is called _plenigo_view_

 Base information: